Halton Gardening Group

 The Gardening Group was established in 2012 with the aim of providing a forum to share information, swap plants and gardening know-how, and to improve the local environment of the village of Halton.

-Meetings are held in the Coffee Shop at the Centre on the 3rd Tuesday of each month from 10 am to 11.30 am. (no meeting in August).
+Meetings are held in the Coffee Shop at the Centre on the 3rd Tuesday of each month from 10 am to 11.30 am. (no meetings August, December or January).

 All are welcome.
 You don’t need any gardening knowledge or expertise.
 We are keen to involve all sections of our community, and we are open to ideas and suggestions for individual and community benefit.
 We are enthusiastic amateurs with a varied range of knowledge and experience.

-The Gardening Group would like to thank all those who supported the plant sale in May.
-The sale profits, together with those from the autumn sale, will go towards hard landscaping work at the Centre.
+The sale profits, together with those from the previous sales, will go towards hard landscaping work and replanting at the Centre:

 The slope to the left of the Centre steps has been much admired but is dangerous to work on and needs to be terraced to provide safer working conditions.
 Terracing will also allow the addition of more workable soil, and a proposed low retaining wall will prevent soil spilling on to the path.
 The character of the planting with its grasses and alliums will be maintained but both plants and gardeners will enjoy much improved conditions once the work has been completed.